irecsys/CARSKit/README.md

 ### Who uses CARSKit
 --------------------
+There are currently 35 instutitions from 20 countries using CARSKit for research.

 * University Abu Bekr Belkaid, Algeria
 * Ecole Superieure en Informatique, Algeria
 * University of Wollongong, Australia